American Christianity in 2025: A Critical Assessment

 Faithful America’s 200,000 online members conducting “digital campaigns” while their fellow Christians knock on 8.2 million doors for the opposition.
 This isn’t resistance—it’s performance art for the spiritually squeamish who want to maintain their self-image without taking real risks.

 Elite departures and resignations that actually strengthened MAGA control by removing dissenting voices.
-Russell Moore, Beth Moore, and others chose personal reputation management over institutional combat, abandoning their flocks to wolves while positioning themselves as martyrs.
+The exits of Russell Moore, Beth Moore, and others functioned as a signaling mechanism in a sequential game: to dissenting families, they signaled that internal reform had failed, lowering the coordination cost for choosing exit.
+To the MAGA movement, they inadvertently lowered the cost of institutional capture by removing the most effective internal friction.
+These leaders chose personal reputation management over institutional combat, abandoning their flocks to wolves while positioning themselves as martyrs.

 Jesus: “Blessed are the peacemakers”